GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/app-like-pwas/index.md

 {% DetailsSummary %}
   How to do this on the web
 {% endDetailsSummary %}
   Syncing app state data is a task that you can delegate to the <a href="https://developers.google.com/web/updates/2015/12/background-sync">Background Sync API</a>.
-It does not have to happen immediately, just eventually, and maybe even when the user has closed the app again already.
+It does not have to happen immediately, just <em>eventually</em>, and maybe even when the user has closed the app again already.
 {% endDetails %}

 ## Hardware media key controls

 When I am busy with another application, say, the Chrome browser, I can still control the Podcasts app with the media keys on my laptop.
+There is no need to switch to the app just to skip forward or backward.

 <figure class="w-figure">
   <img src="./image9.png" alt="" width="600">